akshaybarpute/old-bookStore/README.md

 ## Getting Started

 1.Make sure you have all the Prerequisites mentioned below installed.
-2.Run sql commands from startup.sql file.
+2.Run sql commands from db.sql file.
 3.Run command mvn build
 4.Run Application.java file to run server on developement mode
 ### Prerequisites